-Help with public health and safety issues We can share health information about you for certain situations such as: Preventing disease Reporting adverse reactions to medications Reporting suspected abuse, neglect, or domestic violence Preventing or reducing a serious threat to anyone's health or safety.
+Help with public health and safety issues We can share health information about you for certain situations such as: issues o Preventing disease o Reporting adverse reactions to medications o Reporting suspected abuse, neglect, or domestic violence Preventing or reducing a serious threat to anyone's health or safety.
 Perform Research We can use or share your information for health research.
-Comply with the law We will share information about you if state or federal laws requi it, including with the Department of Health and Human Services i wants to see that we're complying with federal privacy law.
-Address workers' compensation, law We can use or share health information about you: enforcement, and For worker's compensation claims other government requests For law enforcement purposes or with a law enforcement official • With health oversight agencies authorized by law For special government functions such as military, national security, and presidential protective services Respond to lawsuits and legal action We can share health information about you in response to a court or legal administrative order, or in response to a subpoena New York State laws on disclosures for certain types of information MetroPlusHealth must comply with additional New York State laws that have a higher level of protection for personal information, particularly information relating to HIV/AIDS status or treatment; mental health; substance use disorder; and family planning.
+Comply with the We will share information about you if state or federal laws require law it, including with the Department of Health and Human Services if it wants to see that we're complying with federal privacy law.
+Address workers' compensation, law We can use or share health information about you: enforcement, and For worker's compensation claims other government requests For law enforcement purposes or with a law enforcement official • With health oversight agencies authorized by law For special government functions such as military, national security, and presidential protective services Respond to lawsuits and legal action We can share health information about you in response to a court or legal administrative order, or in response to a subpoena New York State laws on disclosures for certain types of information MetroPlusHealth must comply with additional New York State laws that have a higher level of protection for per continued on next page particularly information relating to HIV/AIDS mental health; substance use disorder; and family planning.